 Editing Boot Options

-This section is a practical guide to editing the boot options on a computer running Windows 8, Windows Server 2012, Windows 7, Windows Server 2008, or Windows Vista, and computers running Windows Server 2003 or Windows XP.
+This section is a practical guide to editing the boot options on a computer running Windows 10, Windows 8, Windows Server 2012, Windows 7, or Windows Server 2008.
 It suggests a step-by-step procedure for customizing the basic elements of boot options.

 For help on editing boot entry parameters to enable and disable Windows features, see Using Boot Parameters.